-Senate Bill 17-297 amended §23-1-107(1), C.R.S. to clarify that Commission approval is not required for new academic or vocational programs, so long as the new program is consistent with an institution's statutory role and mission.
-The Commission delegates review of statutory role and mission to Department staff (see Section 4.02.01 below).
-There are several exceptions where proposed degrees have additional statutory requirements, including educator preparation degrees offered by any institution; cannabis-related degrees or certifications offered by any institution; baccalaureate degrees at Colorado Mountain College; bachelor of science in nursing (B.S.N.) completion degrees at Aims Community College; and bachelor of applied science (B.A.S.) degrees at Aims Community College and at Colorado Community College System campuses.
-Each of these exceptions are explained in detail below.
-This policy does not apply to certificate programs.
+Public institutions of higher education in Colorado are not required to obtain approval from the Commission on Higher Education for new academic or vocational programs, so long as the new program is consistent with an institution's statutory role and mission.
+The Commission delegates review of statutory role and mission to Department staff (see Section 4.00 below).
+There are two exceptions where proposed degrees have additional statutory requirements and require commission approval: cannabis-related degrees or certifications offered by any institution; and bachelor of science in nursing (B.S.N.) completion degrees at Aims Community College.
+These exceptions are explained in detail below.
+This policy does not apply to non-credit bearing programs offered on a cash-funded basis, emphasis areas within degrees (e.g., minors), and other sequences of courses that do not result in a bona fide credential.